-Chapter 2 Policy 21 Revised: 07/01/2018
+Chapter 2 Policy 21 Grievance Procedures Revised: 07/01/2018

-Grievance Procedures

-Authorizing Source: Master Collective Bargaining Agreement Applies to: All Staff
+Authorizing Source: Master Collective Bargaining Agreement

 This policy outlines the process for filing and resolving bargaining unit employees' grievances under the Master Collective Bargaining Agreement (MCBA).
 If any provision of this policy conflicts with the MCBA, the MCBA prevails.